jimhigson/oboe.js-dissertation/main/main.md

 ----------------------------------

-As discussed in section \ref{browserstreamingframeworks}, current techniques to provide streaming over http encourage a dichotomous split of traffic as either stream or download.
+As discussed in section \ref{browserstreamingframeworks}, current techniques to provide streaming over HTTP encourage a dichotomous split of traffic as either stream or download.
 I find that this split is not necessary and that streaming may be used as the most effective means of downloading.
 Streaming services implemented using push pages or websockets are not REST.
 Under these frameworks a stream has a URL address but the data in the stream is not addressable.
-This is similar to STREST, the *Service Trampled REST* anti-pattern [@strest], in which http URLs are viewed as locating endpoints for services rather than the actual resources.
+This is similar to STREST, the *Service Trampled REST* anti-pattern [@strest], in which HTTP URLs are viewed as locating endpoints for services rather than the actual resources.
 Being unaddressable, the data in the stream is also
 uncacheable: an event which is streamed live cannot later, when it is historic, be retrieved from a cache which was populated by the stream.
-These frameworks use http as the underlying transport but I find they do not follow http's principled design.
+These frameworks use HTTP as the underlying transport but I find they do not follow HTTP's principled design.
 Due to these concerns, in the browser I will only be supporting downloading using XHR.

 Although I am designing Oboe as a client for ordinary REST resources and